-The Board assesses all directors' independence against the criteria outlined in Box 2.3 of the ASX Governance Principles annually.
-The Board considers a director to be independent if they are independent of management and free of any business or other relationship that could materially interfere with, or could reasonably be perceived to interfere with, the exercise of their unfettered and objective judgement.
+The Board annually assesses all directors' independence against the criteria outlined in Box 2.3 of the ASX Governance Principles.
+The Board considers a director to be independent if they are not an employee of the Company, are independent of management, and free of any business or other relationship that could materially interfere with, or could reasonably be perceived to interfere with, the exercise of their unfettered and objective judgment.

-Information about any such interests or relationships, including any related financial or other details, is assessed by the Board to determine whether the interest, position, or relationship could, or could reasonably be perceived to, materially interfere with the exercise of a director's unfettered and independent judgement.
-As part of this process, the Board considers each of the factors relevant to assessing the independence of a director set out in Box 2.3 of the ASX Governance Principles and other facts, information, and circumstances that the Board considers relevant.
+Information about any such interests or relationships, including any related financial or other details, is assessed by the Board to determine whether the interest, position, or relationship could, or could reasonably be perceived to, materially interfere with the exercise of a director's unfettered and independent judgment.
+As part of this process, the Board considers each of the factors relevant to assessing the independence of a director set out in Box 2.3 of the ASX Governance Principles and other facts, information and circumstances that the Board considers relevant.
 The Board considers the materiality of any given relationship on a case-by-case basis.